soyware/heck_csgo_external/README.md

 * View FOV
 * Load next config vkey
 * Insult vkey
-* Bot mount vkey
+* Bot mount vkey (aka runboost bot)

 # Compile
 You can compile with or without "say insult" feature.

 To compile with it you'll need a libcurl.
-Compile libcurl, fix library include paths, select "Release" configuration and compile a cheat.
+Compile libcurl with windows sspi (or other ssl, but you'll have to set CA cert), fix library include paths, select "Release" configuration and compile a cheat.

 Otherwise simply select "Release (no curl)" configuration and compile.